 Te Ture Whenua Māori (Succession, Dispute Resolution, and Related Matters) Amendment Act 2020

 Recognising Te Ture Whenua Māori Act could work better for whānau, some targeted and practical changes were made in August 2020 to reduce the complexity and compliance that Māori land owners encounter when dealing with the Māori Land Court about their whenua.

 The following pages set out the major law changes for whānau, land owners, governance entities and the Māori Land Court.
-These changes come into effect in early 2021.
+These changes come into effect on Waitangi Day, 6 February 2021.